 Information for Candidates

-The following forms need to be completed to open your Campaign Finance Committee:
+The following forms need to be completed to open a Campaign Finance Committee.
+These forms can be mailed, or hand delivered to our office by the Candidate or Treasurer:

 1. Statement of Organization (CRO-2100 A)